 ART & ORGANISM

-ART is construed in A&O is seen in terms of two parts that are usually (but not always) intertwined: expressive and receptive: that is, the motives and processes of creation and the perceptions and feelings of the perceiver.
+ART as construed in A&O is seen in terms of two parts that are usually (but not always) intertwined: expressive and receptive: that is, the behavior of the creator and the perceptions and feelings of the perceiver.
+Another variable might be considered the medium by which the artist seeks to communicate.
+What form does the artifact take? is it enduring? ephemeral?

 “following in the footsteps of John Dewey, who argued in Art as Experience (1934) that art matters because it provides heightened, intensified, and highly integrated experiences of meaning, using all of our ordinary resources of meaning-making.
 To discover how meaning works, we should turn first to gesture, social interaction, ritual, ritual, and art, and only later to linguistic communication.…” Johnson pursues “…Dewey’s insight that the arts are a primary means by which we grasp, criticize, and transform meanings. … [he ends up] with the idea that philosophy will matter to people only to the extent that it is built on a visceral connection to our world.”
 (Johnson 2007). [from A&O webnotes on CONNECTIONS]